 - Cook on medium/low heat for 30 minutes.

-- Serve with roasted pepitas or simply on it’s own.
+- Serve with toppings of your choice or simply on it’s own.
 Delicious!